devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Real infrastructure
 ```

 Terraform compares these three to determine every action it takes.
-I still run through this three-question checklist out loud in real incidents — it's not just an exam mnemonic, it's genuinely how I debug a confusing `plan` output at 2am.
+I still run through this three-question checklist out loud in real incidents, it's not just an exam mnemonic, it's genuinely how I debug a confusing `plan` output at 2am.

 ## 72. Resource vs. Data Source, Restated